Comparative Studies of Society and Culture

 - Year 1 or Year 2

-This course is intensively concerned with the application of theory to particular ethnographic instances and ethnographic problems.
+This module, the core course for the MA Social Anthropology, is intensively concerned with the application of theory to particular ethnographic instances and ethnographic problems.

 The first term deals with problems that have been considered specific to anthropology.
 Its aim is to introduce the idea of comparison as a mode of enquiry in social anthropology, to question the assumptions and limits of such enquiry, and to illustrate empirically some of the particular problems which have been the focus of comparison.
 Among the topics covered are: